 Fats can be either helpful or harmful in your diet.
 People with diabetes are at higher risk for heart disease, so it is even more important to be smart about fats.
 Some fats are unhealthy and others have enormous health benefits.
 But all fats are high in calories, so you should always watch your portion sizes.

 - Unhealthy fats – The two most damaging fats are saturated fats and trans fats.
-Saturated fats are found mainly in animal products such as red meat, whole milk dairy products, and eggs.
+Saturated fats are found mainly in animal products such as red meat and whole milk dairy products.
 Trans fats, also called partially hydrogenated oils, are created by adding hydrogen to liquid vegetable oils to make them more solid and less likely to spoil—which is very good for food manufacturers, and very bad for you.

 - Healthy fats – The best fats are unsaturated fats, which come from plant and fish sources and are liquid at room temperature.
 Primary sources include olive oil, canola oil, nuts, and avocados.
 Also focus on omega-3 fatty acids, which fight inflammation and support brain and heart health.
 Good sources include salmon, tuna, and flaxseeds.